pstroe/chartering-new-realms-2024/chapter5.md

 ### Analysis of Cohen’s $h$ Results

 The results of Cohen’s $h$ indicate a range of differences in positivity proportions across Bible versions.
 The majority of pairwise comparisons (65.97%) show negligible differences in positivity proportions.
-This suggests that, for most books and versions, the model’s sentiment classifications are relatively similar, with little practical significance in the differences.
+This suggests that, for most books and Bible versions, the model’s sentiment classifications are relatively similar, with little practical significance in the differences.
 These negligible differences imply a high degree of consistency in sentiment classification across the Bible versions studied, and they are unlikely to matter in practice.

 Approximately 26.39% of comparisons exhibit small differences in positivity proportions.
 These differences, while noticeable, are not substantial.
 They may reflect minor shifts in sentiment emphasis between versions, potentially due to translation choices, linguistic nuances, or even misclassification of verses.